 It is worth taking the time to see where these fall along your journey and if it is worth changing the shape of your journey to strategically hit one of these locations every few days.

 Going to be sleeping in your car on this trip?
-Get inspired by our Best Cars to Sleep In post to make sure you have the right vehicle for the job.
+Get inspired by our Best Cars to Sleep In article and make sure you have the right vehicle for the job.

 Planet Fitness Showers

 Planet Fitness is the go-to shower spot for many people living road trip life.
 Their Black Card Membership is only $24.99 a month with full access to all of their locations around the USA, including free wifi!